-We’re currently fundraising to keep our dedicated campaigner on ‘faith’ schools and education – the only full-time campaigner on these issues in the UK.
-We’ve not yet raised his salary for 2013 – you can help us do so by donating at http://www.justgiving.com/nofaithschools.
+We’re currently fundraising to keep our dedicated campaigner on faith schools and education.
+We’ve not yet raised her salary for the year ahead – you can help us do so by donating to our crowdfunder.

-You can also support the BHA by becoming a member.
+You can also support Humanists UK by becoming a member.
 That helps in itself, and you can help even more by supporting our campaigns in the ways suggested above.
 But campaigns also cost money – quite a lot of money – and we also need financial support.
-You can make a donation to the BHA.
+You can make a donation to Humanists UK.